AishaHarbi/Image_classifier_udacity/README.md

 # Image_classifier_udacity

-Bulit neural network image classifier using transfer learning and Oxford 102 flowers dataset
+### Second project for Udacity's "Introduction to Machine Learning with TensorFlow Nanodegree" Program.

+The model was build used transfer learning using TensorFlow tf2-preview/mobilenet_v2/feature_vector already trained model.

+The dataset used is Oxford 102 Category Flower Dataset.